KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 - In the 190's many researched and worked on the development of logic machines with new relay technology.

-- However first programmable computer was th **"Z1" by Konrad Zuse** (1910 – 1995) presented in 1938.
+- However first programmable computer was the **"Z1" by Konrad Zuse** (1910 – 1995) presented in 1938.

   - Binary and electrically driven

   - Though fully mechanical (no relays)

-  - Programmability through punched colleloid film
+  - Programmability through punched colluloid film

   - Didn't work reliably because mechanical parts got stuck quickly